ADRENAL BURNOUT SYNDROME

 HAIR MINERAL ANALYSIS AND ADRENAL BURNOUT

-correction of all types of adrenal imbalances.
+types of adrenal imbalances.

 Š A slow oxidation rate.
 The slower the oxidation rate, the more likely one is in adrenal burnout or exhaustion.

 Š A sodium/potassium ratio less than about 2.5:1.
 The lower the ratio, the worse the adrenal condition, in general.

 Š A double low ratio pattern.
 This consists of a sodium/potassium ratio less than 2.5 plus a calcium/magnesium ratio less than about 4.

 Š Three low macromineral pattern.
 This occurs when three of the four macrominerals (calcium, magnesium, sodium and potassium) are lower than their ideal values of 40 mg%, 6 mg%, 25 mg% and 10 mg% respectively).

 Š Four lows pattern.
 This occurs when all four of the macrominerals above are below their ideal levels.

 Š Perhaps other imbalances, such as a copper level of 10 mg% (100 parts per million) or more, a phosphorus level of less than 12 mg%, and perhaps others.
 These are less reliable.

 Quantifying adrenal burnout.
 Each of the following criteria adds a multiple to the burnout pattern.
 For example, if two of the following indicators are present, I call it double burnout.
 The hair must not be washed at the laboratory for any of these criteria to be valid.